-The International Skyrunning Federation represents the governing authority of skyrunning – mountain running above 2,000m over extremely technical trails.
-Four disciplines define the sport which are not just based on distance, but vertical climb and technical difficulty: Sky, Ultra, Vertical and Extreme.
+The International Skyrunning Federation represents the governing authority of skyrunning – mountain running above 2,000m over extremely technical terrain.
+Three main disciplines define the sport which are not just based on distance, but vertical climb and technical difficulty: SKY, SKY ULTRA and VERTICAL.

-The principal aims of the Federation are the direction, regulation, promotion, and development of skyrunning on a worldwide basis.
+The principal aims of the Federation, founded in 2008, are the direction, regulation, promotion, and development of skyrunning on a worldwide basis.

 Bearing in mind the geographical, logistical and physical limitations of such a challenging sport, the following figures illustrate the dimension in numbers:

 - more than 400 official races in 53 countries

 - 100,000+ athletes participate in the official races annually

 - 65 countries represented in competitions